Drug Abuse Resistance Education

 North Lebanon Police have been involved in Drug Abuse Resistance Education, or D.A.R.E., since 1996, when the program was started by Detective Sergeant John Leahy.
-Currently, Sgt.
-Duane Koons is the only certified DARE instructor in the department, teaching 5th-grade students in both Union Canal and Ebenezer Elementary Schools.
+Currently, Officer Nicholas Gallese is the certified DARE instructor in the department, teaching 5th-grade students in both Union Canal and Ebenezer Elementary Schools.

 North Lebanon Township Police Chaplain

 I have had the privilege of serving as the police chaplain for the township police department since October 2006.
 I am often asked to explain my role and responsibility as a police chaplain.
 I hope the following paragraphs will satisfy any questions you may have regarding the role of a police chaplain.

 No one is confronted with more situations that create physical and emotional stress than those who serve in law enforcement.
 This stress affects the officer, his or her family, and other members of the department.
 A police chaplain is a member of the clergy with specialized training to provide pastoral care in the unique and dangerous world of law enforcement.